segmentio/segment-docs/src/connections/destinations/catalog/mailjet/index.md

 title: Mailjet Destination
 ---

 This destination is maintained by Mailjet.
-For any issues with the destination, you may [contact their team](mailto:support@mailjet.com).
+For any issues with the destination, you may [contact the Mailjet Support team](mailto:support@mailjet.com).

 ## Getting Started